weiping-playnext/Zenject/README.md

     * If you have dynamically created objects that have an Update() method, it is usually best to call Update() on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
 If however you prefer to use `ITickable` for dynamically objects you can declare a dependency to TickableManager and add/remove it explicitly as well.

 * **Using multiple constructors**
-    * Zenject does not support injecting into multiple constructors currently.
-You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.
+    * You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.
+If you have multiple constructors and none of them are marked with [Inject] then Zenject will guess that the intended constructor is the one with the least amount of arguments.

 * **Lazily instantiated objects and the object graph**
     * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
-Instead, Zenject will construct some number of root-level objects, and then lazily instantiate the rest based on usage.
-Root-level objects are any classes that are bound to IInitializable / ITickable / IDisposable, and any class that is declared in a binding that is marked `NonLazy()`.
+It will only instantiate those bindings that are marked `NonLazy`.
+All other bindings are only instantiated when they are needed.
+All the NonLazy objects as well as all their dependencies form the 'initial object graph' of the application.
+Note that this automatically includes all types that implement IInitializable, ITickable, IDisposabl, etc.   So if you have a binding that is not being created because nothing in the initial object graph references it, then you can make this explicit by adding `NonLazy` to your binding

 * <a id="bad-execution-order"></a>**The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
     * It may be because the 'script execution order' of the Zenject classes 'ProjectContext' or 'SceneContext' is incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration, you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.